Contact Us

 However, the expectation isn’t much, and development can be fast.

 Having a tech co-founder can be immensely beneficial.
 But how do you spot when you need one?
-Here are two cases signifying it’s time to partner with a co-founder.
+Here are two cases signifying it’s time for software startups to partner with a co-founder.

 Case 1: Scaling an MVP into a Full-Fledged Product

-Here, the founder has an idea to create a website or mobile app but lacks the technical knowledge to create the product.
+In this case, the founder has just an idea to create a website or mobile app, but lacks the technical knowledge to develop the product.

-In such an instance, it’s best to partner with a CTO-as-a-Service company than hiring full-time experts, as they offer you cost-effective skill expertise.
+So, it’s best to partner with a virtual CTO on demand rather than hire a full-time expert.
+The first option offers you cost-effective skill expertise.

 After validating your idea via a string of successful MVP feedback from your target users, the CTO will provide you with insights on adjustments.

-The CTO will ensure that you have a robust software architecture that can handle planned scaling, oversee in-house workflow, or oversee IT outsourcing companies.
+The CTO will ensure that you have a robust software architecture that can handle planned scaling, oversee in-house workflow, and oversee IT outsourcing companies.

 Case 2: Lacking the Technical Skills to Build Your Product